const std = @import("std");

 };

-Now, in addition to “cross-platform” source code, we also have some C files in the FreeType project that are platform-specific, meaning that, they contain source code that can obly be compiled in specific platforms, and, as a result, they are only included in the build process on these specific target platforms.
+Now, in addition to “cross-platform” source code, we also have some C files in the FreeType project that are platform-specific, meaning that, they contain source code that can only be compiled in specific platforms, and, as a result, they are only included in the build process on these specific target platforms.
 The objects that list these C files are exposed in the code example below.

 const windows_c_source_files = [_][]const u8{